Dutch Doubles Annabelle Lopez Ochoa, Ernst Meisner, Hans van Manen

 Annabelle Lopez Ochoa and Wende Snijders

 Annabelle Lopez Ochoa is half Colombian and half Belgian, but she made her name as a dancer in the Netherlands and started to choreograph while still dancing.
 In recent years, her international career has really taken off.
 She has created recent works for New York City Ballet, English National Ballet, Scottish Ballet and Ballet Moscow.
-For Dutch Doubles 2018, Lopez Ochoa is taking inspiration from one of the best-known and most versatile singer-songwriters in the Netherlands: Wende Snijders.
+For Last Resistance, her choreography for Dutch Doubles 2018, she is taking inspiration from one of the best-known and most versatile singer-songwriters in the Netherlands: Wende Snijders.

 Ernst Meisner and Remy van Kesteren